Spend some time over breakfast with Philippa Davis' American pancakes with blueberries, banana and cream.

 AMERICAN PANCAKES WITH BLUEBERRIES, BANANA AND CREAM

-So simple, these pancakes can be put together but even the most kitchen allergic.
+So simple, these pancakes can be put together by even those who ‘never cook’.
 And will make you the king (or queen) of the kitchen with the kids.

 - 175g (6oz) plain flour